-Respond rapidly to emerging needs in the MENA region as citizens seek change and governments make reforms.
-IREX and its partners have undertaken, and are continuing to undertake, numerous projects in the region.
-Some highlights include:
+Responding rapidly to emerging needs in the region as citizens sought change and governments made reforms, IREX and its partners undertook numerous projects in the region.
+Highlights included:

-- Advocate for Libya: Engaging Civil Society, Government, and Media for Justice Sector Reform: IREX builds the capacity of CSOs to enhance their efforts in advocating for an inclusive and fair justice system.
-IREX provides targeted and customized technical assistance to CSOs with a special focus on issues affecting women and minorities in advocating for justice sector reform.
+- Advocating for Libya: The program partnered with local organizations to enhance their efforts in advocating for an inclusive and fair justice system.
+Staff provided targeted technical assistance with a special focus on issues affecting women and minorities in advocating for justice sector reform.

-- Promoting Conflict-Sensitive Journalism in Libya: IREX trained journalists on conflict sensitive journalism to help them when reporting on, or amid, different kinds of conflict.
-The trainings explore how news and information can be presented in ways that mitigate conflict, and how inflammatory language, inaccuracies, and bias can exacerbate it.
-The conflict-sensitive curriculum also takes into account the impact of trauma both for journalists and the communities they cover.
+- Promoting Conflict-Sensitive Journalism in Libya: Program staff trained journalists on conflict sensitive journalism.
+The trainings explored how news and information can be presented in ways that mitigate conflict, and how inflammatory language, inaccuracies, and bias can exacerbate it.
+The curriculum also examined the impact of trauma on both journalists and the communities they cover.

-- National Reconciliation in Syria: IREX supported its partner, ICRD, in leading three faith-based reconciliation programs.
-The programs engage diverse groups—Arab tribal leaders, Kurdish tribal leaders, and members of different Syrian opposition groups—to promote improved relations and cooperation.
-Participants engaged in reconciliation processes and collaborative problem-solving using a framework built upon shared spiritual values that honors their ethnic, religious, and cultural identities.
+- National Reconciliation in Syria: The program supported its partner ICRD in leading three faith-based reconciliation and collaborative problem-solving programs.
+The programs engaged diverse groups—Arab tribal leaders, Kurdish tribal leaders, and members of different Syrian opposition groups—to promote improved relations and cooperation.